GeoffCox/sterling-svelte/src/routes/(app)/components/tree/+page.md

 # Tree

-A hierarchy of items that can be expanded or collapsed where a single item can be selected.
+A hierarchy of items that can be expanded or collapsed.
+A single item can be selected.

 ## Types